 Is it good for you?
 Is it bad for you?
 What's it like?
 How do I 'do' ketosis?
 How do I know I'm in ketosis?
-The questions everyone on the Banting diet wants the answers to.
+The questions everyone who's Banting wants the answers to.
 Ketosis, in chef speak, is quite simply a state your body enters once it has been deprived of glucose.
 Your body switches to burning fat for energy (stored fat or fat that you have eaten) instead of glucose.
 A side-effect of that process is the release of ketone bodies into the blood stream.

 When you're starved of glucose, your body has no choice but to burn fat for fuel, so it needs little explanation as to why ketosis works at melting fat like a blow heater on an ice sculpture.
 Ketosis comes with some added extras, namely a commonly noted sense of euphoria or lucidity and increased energy levels.